ksmithut/.dotfiles/README.md

 ```

 Add or remove paths in that group as you wish.
 To run the back up, just `cd`
-into the .dotfiles directory and run `./backup.sh` and follow the prompts.
-You
+into the .dotfiles directory and run `./backup.sh [backup directory]`.
-must enter an absolute path to the directory/volume you wish to download to (no
-`~` in the path).

 # Aliases/Functions

+- `beep` - Makes a beep sound
 - `myip` - Echoes the local ip address, then a more internet facing ip address.
 - `brew-upgrade` - Upgrades brew, all of the outdates brew packages, then cleans
   up after itself.
 - `nvm-upgrade` - Upgrades nvm.
 - `upgrade` - For now, just runs `brew-upgrade`, but if there were more system
   upgrades to do, put them in here. `nvm` didn't quite qualify.
-- `cask` - Shortcut for `brew cask`.
+- `coverage` - Opens up the coverage report for istanbul coverage
-- `nvm-default` - Sets the currently selected version of node to the default.
 - `fix-permissions` - Finds all of the directories under the cwd and sets their
   permissions to `0755` and then finds all of the files under cwd and sets their
   permissions to `0644`.
-- `npen` - Open up a package's npm page on npm's website.
 - `title` - Set the current terminal tab's title.
 - `show` - Show hidden files in the finder.
 - `hide` - Hide hidden files in the finder.